-- Provide both superficial and deep tissue sports massage.
+- Provide superficial and deep tissue sports massage.

-- Utilise sport and exercise principles to optimise preparation, and injury prevention programmes.
+- Use sport and exercise principles to optimise performance.

 A Sports Therapist must be trained and capable of providing care from basic first aid to graduate status.
-Only those who are members of The Society of Sports Therapists are deemed as meeting the required levels of education, knowledge and competency.
-Therefore, with the level of knowledge and range of abilties to treat and resolve a wide variety of injuries, and work-related problems, you can be sure that the level of care and attention you receive is second to none.
+Only members of The Society of Sports Therapists are deemed as meeting the required levels of education, knowledge and competency.
+Regular Continued Professional Development is carried out to ensure a constant level of up to date learning is achieved.
+Therefore, with the level of knowledge to treat and resolve a wide variety of injuries and work-related problems, you can be sure that the level of care you receive is second to none.